 Licensure as Elementary Teacher

-Elementary Education students must obtain a concurrent Major of study in one of the following core academic disciplines: English, foreign laguage, history, math or science, following the Elementary Education Track within that discipline (where indicated), as given in the academic catalog.
+Elementary Education students must obtain a concurrent Major of study in one of the following core academic disciplines: English, Spanish, history, math or science, following the Elementary Education Track within that discipline (where indicated), as given in the academic catalog.

 Students who seek licensure as elementary teachers (1–6) should meet with the Licensure Program Coordinator during their first-year for program advising, and they should apply to the major during their sophomore year.
 Part of the application includes meeting with the Licensure Program Coordinator.
 Prior to formal admission into the major, students may enroll in introductory Education courses (Stage 1) during the first year and sophomore years.

 Regular and careful advising is crucial for those students seeking an Elementary teaching license.
 Once admitted to the major, students must meet with the Licensure Program Coordinator each semester for advising about course selection, program requirements, and their progress in the Education major.
 Students who intend a semester in off-campus study must also meet with the Licensure Program Coordinator to ensure that all program requirements will be met.
 Because Massachusetts licensure requirements stipulate competency in a breadth of liberal arts subject knowledge per State Regulations, the Education Department may require students to take additional liberal arts subject courses in addition to those stipulated within the Elementary requirements given below and Assumption’s General Education Core.